i1garde/My4Notes/Docs/UsedTechnologies.md

 **Cache:**

-Despite, Redis been a more mature and feature-rich in-memory storage solution, Microsoft InMemoryCache has several adventages:
+Despite, Redis been a more mature and feature-rich in-memory storage solution, Microsoft InMemoryCache has several advantages:

  - Higher performance
  - Interoperability with the .NET ecosystem